 This year, Norton visited DefCon 24, a hacking conference held in Las Vegas.
 Established in 1993, this conference is designed to bring together people from all realms of the Internet security sector to explore the latest threats that are currently on the Internet, and to learn how to get ahead of them.
-This year, the conference had a record-breaking attendance of 22,000 people ranging from hackers, coders, journalists (me!), security researchers and even federal government employees.

 We are very excited to release Norton Internet Security and Norton AntiVirus 2011.
 After undergoing months of Beta testing, getting feedback from our enthusiastic Norton community and incorporating much of that feedback, we are finally releasing what we think are our best products to date.

 While this post is somewhat similar to the 2011 Beta post, it has some important additions that warrant an update.